IOTECH-Donegal/RTCM/README.md

 # RTCM
 Decoder for RTCMv3 data
-This repo holds the master code fro decoding RTCMv3
+This repo holds the master code for decoding RTCMv3, also has standards for RTCM and RINEX.